ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 unconcern, "Oh! but there were two or three much uglier in the shop; and when I have bought some prettier-coloured satin to trim it with fresh, I think it will be very tolerable.
-Besides, it will not much signify what one wears this summer, after the ----shire have left Meryton, and they are going in a fortnight."
+Besides, it will not much signify what one wears this summer, after the  --  -- shire have left Meryton, and they are going in a fortnight."

 "Are they indeed!" cried Elizabeth, with the greatest satisfaction.